 Finally, your nonprofit’s executive transition plan should have steps outlined for conducting a robust executive search among a pool of qualified candidates and include information on how you’ll finalize the selection of your new executive director.

-Ideally, the executive search process will be led by a nonprofit consultant and will take place over the course of at least nine months.
-The first six months will consist of recruiting for the position and the next three months will comprise of candidate interviews to select the front runner.
+Ideally, the executive search process will take place over the course of at least nine months.
+The first six months should consist of your nonprofit recruiting for the position and the next three months will comprise of candidate interviews to select the front runner.

 Consider some of the following aspects of the executive search process that your organization should account for in your transition plan.